 One of the common problems when tarping utility trailers is that water can collect inside the tarp.
 If the top of your trailer is open, no amount of tightening will prevent this from happening.
 This won't necessarily damage the tarp but if the water sits there for a while it will start to get rancid and slimy.
 The weight of the water will also put stress on the grommets and trailer fasteners.
-If the water freezes, it could also expand and cause structural problems with the trailer.
+If the water freezes, it could also expand and cause structural problems with the trailer or be too heavy to remove.

 There are a couple of common strategies for preventing water from pooling.